 This simple weeknight dinner is easy to prep ahead of time, has perfectly well-rounded nutrition, and it's an absolute crowd pleaser!
-Easy Vegan Stuffed Sweet Potatoes are roasted to golden perfection, then filled with plant-based protein from creamy hummus, crispy chickpeas, savory tahini sauce, and sliced avocado.
+My Stuffed Sweet Potatoes Recipe creates a dish roasted to golden perfection, then filled with plant-based protein from creamy hummus, crispy chickpeas, savory tahini sauce, and sliced avocado.

 I love recipes like this one: flavorful, a little sweet and a little savory, some crunch on top, and TONS of well-rounded, plant-based nutrition!
-As a Master Certified Health Education Specialist (through the National Commission of Health Education Credentialing), I am fascinated by the ways food impacts our bodies and I'm always trying to create recipes that not only taste good but do good.
+I'm a Master Certified Health Education Specialist (through the National Commission of Health Education Credentialing) and I am fascinated by the ways food impacts our bodies.
+I'm always trying to create recipes that not only taste good but do good.
 This dish checks all those boxes!

 - Sweet potatoes - Use four sweet potatoes, leaving the skin on.
 I scrub them clean and dry them completely before prepping them to be roasted!